 The theorem above formally establishes size-dependence in the response of GDP to monetary shocks in my model.
 In particular, as one moves from a small monetary expansion to a large monetary expansion, the rate at which the exact impulse response of GDP rises is larger than what would occur if the set of suppliers was fixed at the baseline level.
-This is due to additional pricing complementarities created by the extra linkages formed by the large monetary expansion.
+This is due to the fact that, relative to the world where networks are fixed at the baseline level, the opportunity to optimally select suppliers puts a drag on how quickly prices increase following monetary expansions.
 At the same time, the above theorem also implies that following a small monetary contraction the rate at which the magnitude of exact impulse response of GDP changes is smaller than what would occur if the set of suppliers was fixed at the baseline level.
-This is because the large monetary contraction destroys some of the linkages, which weakens pricing complementarities, allowing prices to drop faster and consumption to fall by less.

 Crucially, I have established my size dependence results under purely time-dependence pricing, without appealing to menu costs or any other state-dependencies in the probability of price adjustment.
-Moreover, notice that both theorems above do not require specifying the functional form of either the production function or the consumption aggregator, and do not even impose that the production function is differentiable.
+Moreover, notice that both theorems above do not require specifying the functional form of either the production function or the consumption aggregator.